 Indiana University strives to protect its students.
-If you find yourself in an unsafe situation on campus and you want or need a ride home, call Safety Escort - (812)855-SAFE - for a safe ride home.
-The service is available to all IU Bloomington students and staff as an alternative to walking alone at night
+If you find yourself in an unsafe situation on campus and you want or need a ride home, download and use the TapRide app for a safe ride home.
+The service is available to all IU Bloomington students and staff as an alternative to walking alone at night.

 IU Health Center

 The IU Health Center offers a number of resources for students including the Medical Clinic, which provides STI and HIV testing, Counseling and Psychological Services (CAPS), Sexual Assault Crisis Services (SACS) and the Health and Wellness Department.
 IUB students already pay for some of the services in their Health Center fee at the beginning of the semester.
 This fee provides students with low-cost services as well as two free counseling sessions a semester at CAPS as well as free health and wellness education.
 Students receive one free nutrition session each semester and full-body massages are offered at a low-rate of $33 per massage.
 Tobacco cessation resources, general health, sexual health and stress management information are free of cost.
 To help create a culture of care, we encourage you and your friends to help take advantage of these services.
 In addition to using these services yourself, don't forget you can also call or visit the professionals in these departments to find out how you can better help a friend in distress.